 Logo with the word 'PINNACLE' in blue uppercase letters, featuring a stylized mountain peak within the letter 'A.'

-We know healthcare Education.
+We know healthcare education.

 Jointly Accredited Films